 GE crops were first released into the mainstream of the American diet in 1994.
 Since then we have seen a dramatic breakdown in our DNA and a dramatic increase in disease and birth defects at epidemic levels.
 We have come so far that the children of today are the first generation who are not expected to outlive their parents.

-Cancer of all kinds, intestinal disease, infants with diseases that their parents weren’t experiencing until they were grown ups, birth defects of all kinds.
+Cancer of all kinds, intestinal disease, infants with diseases that their parents weren’t experiencing until they were grown-ups, birth defects of all kinds.
 Why do so few think to tie this to our food supply?
-Especially considering the evidence coming out of the EU countries who are conducting studies on GE food.
-We have many videos on our YouTube channel GMO playlist and Your Health playlist from doctors who are taking radical steps to inform their patients and the public about the real dangers we are facing.
+Especially considering the evidence coming out of the EU countries that are conducting studies on GE food.

 Most of the world has the option of making informed decisions through labeling.
 As I’ve said, over 26 countries in the world have banned GMOs and over 68 require labeling on any product that contains them.
 Yet, here in the U.S., we aren’t even allowed to know what they are and what products they are in.
 I’m not OK with this, are you?